Chart Color Schemes

 Mount Pritchard has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
-Notable ones include Mounties Mount Pritchard Upgrade, Little Zaks Academy Mount Pritchard, Mount Pritchard Public School Preschool, and Canvas at Bonnyrigg.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Mounties Mount Pritchard Upgrade, Little Zaks Academy Mount Pritchard, Mount Pritchard Public School Preschool, and Canvas at Bonnyrigg.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.